 HERBICIDE — Any man-made substance used to destroy or inhibit plant growth.

 HOME OCCUPATION — An occupation or profession which is clearly incidental and secondary to the use of the dwelling unit for residential purposes.
 See § 270-45, Home occupations, for requirements.

+HOOKAH, PUFF, STEAM STONES, or HOOKAH PEN – paraphernalia for smoking plant solids or liquids, the traditional device contains head, hose, body, water bowl and mouthpiece for heating or vaporizing materials.
+Newer versions are electronic, battery-operated devices that convert liquid to vapor.

+HOOKAH BAR or CAFE – an establishment opened for the incidental or main purpose of communally smoking from hookahs.

 HOSPITAL — Unless otherwise specified, the term "hospital" shall be deemed to include a sanitarium, preventorium, clinic, and any other place for the diagnosis, treatment or other care of ailments, and shall be deemed to be limited to places for the diagnosis, treatment or other care of human ailments.